c-ridgway/cpp-feather-ini-parser/README.md

 ```

 ## More
 Please see the example .cpp file and Code::Blocks .cbp project for a compilable GCC and VSC++ example.
-Additionally includes enabling wide char support and iterating through contents.
+Further examples include enabling wide char support.